the8472/stitch-animation/README.md

 ## Current limitations

 * x86 only
-* only codecs for which libavcodec exports motion vectors are supported (e.g. the mpeg family)
 * any kind of non-linear motion is not actively supported. they just may happen to work anyway. this includes zoom, rotations, perspective distortions.
   Long stops during a pan may also lead to disjoint sequences.